 It is advised that you drink around 1.8 litres of water a day, which can seem like a lot but spread over a whole day it is easy to achieve.
 A lot of schools encourage their pupils to carry a bottle of water around during the school day.

 Concerns about weight

 Obesity is on the increase and if a child is obese now they are more likely to become an obese adult, which could lead to illness and disease.
-If you know your height and weight you can work out your Body Mass Index (BMI), which can give you an idea of where your weight puts you and whether you may be overweight.
+If you know your height and the weight you can work out your Body Mass Index (BMI), which can give you an idea of where your weight puts you and whether you may be overweight.
 BMI is the scale used for the National Child Measurement Programme which takes place annually in schools.

-Obesity can result in diabetes, heart disease, certain cancers and many other illnesses so it is always a good idea to get checked out by your doctor.
+Obesity can result in diabetes, heart disease, certain cancers, and many other illnesses so it is always a good idea to get checked out by your doctor.
 You should also try your best to combine a balanced diet with regular exercise.
-Eating more fruit and vegetables along with slow release carbohydrates such as wholemeal bread and potatoes will help you feel full whilst keeping calories down.
+Eating more fruit and vegetables along with slow-release carbohydrates such as wholemeal bread and potatoes will help you feel full whilst keeping calories down.

 There is support available in Buckinghamshire for children and young people that are overweight or obese.

 1 in 3 children in Buckinghamshire is currently overweight or very overweight, and for these children and their families MEND (Mind, Exercise, Nutrition, Do it!) is a fun way to learn about becoming fit and healthy.